-\section{Asymptotic behavior}
+\subsection{Asymptotic behavior}

 An interesting feature related to the impurity investigated in Eq.~\eqref{impa} with the potential \eqref{phi4} is that its associated solution \eqref{sol1} engenders exponential tails, in the form $1\mp\phi(x) \propto \exp(-2|x|)$ for $x\to\pm\infty$.
-The electric field behaves asymptotically as $\textbf{E} \propto \exp(-4|x|)\hat{x}$ and the gauge field $A_0(x) \propto \exp(-4|x|)$.
+The electric field behaves asymptotically as $\textbf{E} \propto \exp(-4|x|)\hat{x}$ and the gauge field as $A_0(x) \propto \exp(-4|x|)$.
 This exponential tail is a consequence of the asymptotic behavior of the function that drives the impurity, $f(x)$, which is constant for points far away from the center of the solution.

-To better understand how an arbitrary $f(x)$ modify the tails of the solution, we take the approximation $\phi(x) = v_+ - \phi_{as}(x)$ in Eq.~\eqref{phiV} for the static case, where $v_+$ is the minimum of the potential connected by the solution at $x\to\infty$, such that $m^2=d^2V/d\phi^2\big|_{\phi=v_+}$ is finite.
+In order to better understand how an arbitrary $f(x)$ modifies the tails of the solution, we take the approximation $\phi(x) = v_+ - \phi_{as}(x)$ in Eq.~\eqref{phiV} for the static case, where $v_+$ is the minimum of the potential connected by the solution at $x\to+\infty$.
+We also take the classical mass $m^2=d^2V/d\phi^2\big|_{\phi=v_+}$ to be finite.
 The behavior of the electric field can be obtained via Eq.~\eqref{eeps}.
-Since we are interested in even $f(x)$, the analysis for $x\to-\infty$ is similar, so we only do the $x\to\infty$ case.
+Since we are interested in even $f(x)$, we only study the $x\to+\infty$ case here, as the analysis for $x\to-\infty$ is similar.